api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

 ### 5.4. `reservedParameters`

-(Optional) A list of objects that specify reserved endpoint parameters that do not map to operation parameters, but used for special purposes by the oracle node.
+(Optional) A list of objects that specify reserved endpoint parameters that do not map to operation parameters, but are used for special purposes by the oracle node.
+See the [Reserved Parameters](./reserved-parameters.md) doc for an in-depth explanation.
 Each object has the following elements:

 - [`name`](ois.md#_5-4-1-name)
 - [`fixed`](ois.md#_5-4-2-fixed)